LOFAR Data Archive

 Please read the LOFAR Data Policy for more information about proprietary vs public data.

-Users can log in to the LTA through the LOGIN button at the top right.
+Users can log into the LTA through the LOGIN button at the top right.

 The Basic Search module allows searching for data within a specified pointing (coordinates) and specifying whether to perform a search on observations and/or pipelines.
+This is particularly useful if you want to perform a cone search, or find all data on a particular pointing.

 Several reference systems are available.
 In particular: to search for Solar datasets the Sun reference system should be selected in combination with the type of process of interest (e.g. Observation and/or Averaging Pipeline) before pressing the Search button.
 Note that when a project has been preselected, the search will be confined to only that project.